Crying: baby’s first communication

 Talking: when to be concerned

-All babies develop at different rates.
-Lots of babies make eye contact and sounds early, but others might not until three months.
+Babies develop at different rates.
+Many babies make eye contact and sounds early, but others might not start until around 3 months.
 If your baby doesn’t do something at the same age as other babies, it doesn’t necessarily mean you need to be worried.

-But sometimes delays in communication skills can be signs of more serious developmental disorders or developmental delay, including language delay, hearing impairment, intellectual disability and autism spectrum disorder.
+But sometimes delays in communication skills can be signs of more serious developmental disorders or developmental delay, including language delay, hearing impairment, intellectual disability and autism.

 You know your child better than anyone else.
-If you’re worried, talk to your GP or a child health professional.
+If you’re worried, talk to your child and family health nurse, your GP or another child health professional.
 If your health professional doesn’t have concerns about your child, but you still do, it’s OK to seek another opinion.